Consumer medicine information

 ALBEY VENOM belongs to a group of medicines called Antiallergy preparations.

-Antiallergy preparations can be used for both diagnosis and desensitisation of insect stings.
+Antiallergy preparations can be used for both diagnosis and treatment of potential allergic reactions to insect stings.

 The exact mechanism by which ALBEY VENOM does this is not completely understood.